 Add one to each required amount of damage for every 10 base ST the target has over 10.
 For example a 14 hex dragon hit in the head for 17 damage (before armor) would be at -4 DX for a turn and if hit in the head for 20 damage (before armor) she would be knocked out.
 Any dragon who had lived that long would stay airborne in combat to make these aimed shots more difficult.

-As there is no skill for Club there is no mastery for it either.
+As there is no talent for Club there is no mastery for it either.